-What are safe essential oils and what to avoid?
+What are safe essential oils, and what to avoid?

 Skip ahead to any section you find the most interesting!

-We don’t know have to remind Mamas of how uncomfortable pregnancy can be and how everything seems to hurt.
+We don’t have to remind Mamas of how uncomfortable pregnancy can be and how everything seems to hurt.
 These pregnancy aches and pains are especially more prominent in the third trimester when you’re full-on waddling because of how huge your bump has gone–seemingly overnight, too!
-Did you know that your baby weighs around 3 kilos at around 39 weeks?
+Did you know that your baby weighs around 3 kilos at approximately 39 weeks?

 In this article, we’ll dive into the causes of body pains while pregnant, what you can do to ease the pain, and how traditional herbal remedies can do wonders for your body.